SaidiAnis/AWS-Batch-Pipeline/README.md

-# AWS Data Processing Pipeline
+# AWS Data Processing Pipeline (the project is still ongoing)

 This project is an AWS-based data processing pipeline designed to extract, process, and analyze data in batch and near real-time .
 The pipeline uses several AWS services, including Lambda, Kinesis, Glue, Athena, and QuickSight.